-The PSDP programme is funded by DfE, so there is no direct cost to LAs or participants apart from their travel costs to the face-to-face course (which are being delivered in regions to reduce the travel costs).
+The PSDP programme is funded by DfE, so there is no direct cost to LAs or participants apart from their travel costs to any face-to-face elements of the course (which are delivered in regions to reduce the travel costs).
 PSDP is funded by public money – please help us to ensure maximum value is achieved from this investment by keeping us informed if you/ one of your nominated participants are no longer able to take up the place on the programme so we can reallocate it to someone else.

 How can organisations support participants’ learning on PSDP?

 We have developed a report which explores how organisations can support participants’ learning on PSDP based on our delivery of the programme during Wave 1 (September 18 to July 19).
 This focuses on the role which organisations play in supporting participants to make the most of the learning opportunities available during PSDP and continue to develop their skills and knowledge after the programme has ended.
 You can find the full report here.
 A short summary report is also available here, see more.

 Additionally the Supervising the Supervisor course has the specific focus on enabling and embedding learning transfer back into the workplace.